stridecolossus/JOVE/docs/blog/part-4-models/depth-buffer.md

 In this chapter we implemented:

-- The depth-stencil and rasterizer pipeline stages.
+- The depth-stencil pipeline stage.

 - A mechanism to clear colour and depth-stencil attachments.